equs-python/__equs__.Python/day-0-introduction-to-python/session_0_4_scientific_python.md

 ```python
 jupyter notebook
 ```
 Your browser should open to display your current directory tree.
-Once here, create a new notebook and import matplotlib.
+Once here, create a new notebook using the button on the top right.

+Jupyter notebooks provide a series of 'cells' each of which can contain and execute Python code.
+The cells share the same global namespace and as a result variables and functions are shared between cells.
+This is a reasonably neat way to organise Python code and test and execute chunks of code separately.
+Sort of a halfway house between the CLI and code in a file.

+Cells can be executed using `shift + enter`
+New cells can be created using `ctrl + m` followed by `a` for above or `b` for below the current cell.

+With that out of the way, import matplotlib.

 ```python
 import matplotlib.pyplot as plt